oVirt/ovirt-site/source/feature/template-versions.html.md

 ### Detailed Description

-This feature will allow adding new versions to existing templates, by selecting a vm and using it to create a new version to a template.
+This feature will allow adding new versions to existing templates, There will be two methods to create a version for a template:

+*   by selecting a vm and using it to create a new version to a template.
+*   by editing a template, and when saving, selecting save as version.

 Version of template could be deleted if no vms are using it (same as current delete template logic).

-Stateless vms and vms from vm-pool will use new version automatically on new runs. (please see open issues section below about this).
+When creating vm from template, user will also select the version of the template to use, or 'latest'.
+Stateless vms and vms from vm-pool that are using 'latest' version, will use new version automatically on new runs.

 **Use Case**

 The most interesting use case is for VM-Pools, where vms are stateless.

-*   admin can create pool of vms from template
+*   admin can create pool of vms from template (from a specific version or 'latest')
 *   after some time create a new version for the template
-*   update the pool to use new version of template
+*   if the pool is not from 'latest', update the pool to use new version of template
 *   from this point, every vm that is taken from the pool will have the new version.

       vms in use will not be affected.